Avalanche avoidance made simple:

 only the slope angle and current avalanche danger grade to

-This info was painted on the pole over the degree markings,
+This info was painted on the pole as color symbols right over

 PLUS LINE-OF-SIGHT INCLINOMETRY: